The two things that are important to an electron

 Some atoms have few electrons (such as hydrogen with 1, carbon with 6, nitrogen with 7, and oxygen with 8); others have many (such as silver with 47, iodine with 53, and mercury with 80).

-How do those electrons manage not to crash into each other?
+How come electrons don't crash into each other?

-1. Electrons staying as far away from each other
+1. Electrons want to stay far away from each other

 The first element that is critical for electrons is that they stay away from sister electrons.
 Their negative charges repel.